junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean averts the look, head tilting back at the witch and the very human kid -- human kid Crowley who still goes by Fergus, but that's Crowley to him already.
 "But what do we do with them now?"

-They are standing at the corner of the room, farthest to the table, but who knows if the witch might have some super hearings, they lower their voices to barely whispers for the heated discussion.
+They are standing at the corner of the room, farthest from the table, but who knows if the witch might have some super hearing, they lower their voices to barely whispers for the heated discussion.

 Sam follows his eyes, sighing.
 "I don't know.
 Feed them, I guess?
 Be good and kind to them so Crowley wouldn't turn out to be such a big dick?"